microsoft/semantic-kernel/docs/decisions/0045-function-call-behavior.md

 GeminiPromptExecutionSettings settings = new() { ToolCallBehavior = GeminiToolCallBehavior.AutoInvokeKernelFunctions };
 ```

-Taking into account that the function-calling behavior has been around since SK v1 release and might be used extensively as a result, the new function-calling abstraction must be introduced and coexist alongside the existing function-calling model.
+Taking into account that the function-calling behavior has been around since the SK v1 release and might be used extensively, the new function-calling abstraction must be introduced and coexist alongside the existing function-calling model.
 This will prevent breaking changes and allow consumers to gradually migrate from the current model to the new one.

 ## [New model] Option 1.1 - A class per function call choice
-To satisfy the "no breaking changes" requirement above and the "connector/mode-agnostic model" decision driver, the new set of connector agnostic classes needs to be introduced.
+To satisfy the "no breaking changes" requirement above and the "connector/model-agnostic" decision driver, the new set of connector agnostic classes needs to be introduced.

 ### Function call choice classes
 The `FunctionChoiceBehavior` class is abstract base class for all *FunctionChoiceBehavior classes: